SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Thanks for believing in me, I never would have thought I'd ever be excited about making food, but look at me now," Rainbow said with a smile.

-"You're most welcome, I know you can do anything you set your mind to," Pinkie said.
+"You're most welcome, I know you can do anything you set your mind to."

 Pinkie turned her attention to the ingredients she was beating, looking down, she saw they were now creamy.